Frequently Asked Questions

 - O-1 Visa

 Who determines my classification and pay?

 Your job’s classification is determined by a process called job analysis.
-Job descriptions (position descriptions) are reviewed by classification analysts in Human Resource Services who assign and approve classification titles.
+Job descriptions (position descriptions) are reviewed by classification analysts in Human Resources who assign and approve classification titles.
 A pay grade (with a pay range or minimum) is assigned to each staff class title.
 Your pay falls within that range and is determined by many factors–your department’s budget, legislative pay increases, and other factors.
-You can view the class specifications and pay ranges on the Classification and Compensation section of this web site.
+You can view the job profiles and pay ranges on the Classification and Compensation section of this web site.

 Where do I get a copy of my position description?